coinbase/fenrir/README.md

 ## Supported Resources

-Fenrir does not support all SAM resources or all properteis.
+Fenrir does not support all SAM resources or all properties.
 Generally it limits all references resources (e.g. Security Groups, Subnets, S3, Kinesis) to have specific tags AND it forces good naming patterns to stop conflicts.

 The specific resources that it supports, and their limitations are: